rodjpalmer/pydiot/README.md

 # pydiot
-pyhton daemons for the internet of things
+python daemons for the internet of things